May 22, 2025

 • Balance persistence with respect: Just because someone read your message doesn’t mean they’re ignoring you.
 Use read receipts as a guide, but don’t bombard them with repeated messages.

-When used thoughtfully, read receipts can help you align your outreach with your recipient’s engagement level, making your networking or sales process smoother and more effective.
+When used thoughtfully, read receipts can help you align your timing with your recipient's engagement level — a small but meaningful edge in any LinkedIn outreach strategy.

 Conclusion